Community Planning Logo Small

 - Livingston Central (Knightsridge, Ladywell, Dedridge)

-The CPP will not have plans published by the October deadline but we are making good progress towards having plans drafted in most areas by the end of the year.
-Armadale, Bathgate and Craigshill have been late to start the process due to staffing shortages and these plans should be finalised by the end of March 2018.
-We are working through a robust process where we have established steering groups in each target area, are mapping assets and gathering statistical data, and are carrying out widespread community engagement in each area to help inform the plans.
+The CPP is working through a robust process and is making good progress towards having plans drafted in these areas.
+We have established steering groups in each target area, are mapping assets and gathering statistical data, and are carrying out widespread community engagement in each area to help inform the plans

 About the Partnership